Chimpanzee: Use in research

 Hundreds of chimpanzees have been kept in laboratories for research.
 Most such laboratories either conduct or make the animals available for invasive research, defined as "inoculation with an infectious agent, surgery or biopsy conducted for the sake of research and not for the sake of the chimpanzee, and/or drug testing".
 Research chimpanzees tend to be used repeatedly over decades for up to 40 years, unlike the pattern of use of most laboratory animals.
 Two federally funded American laboratories use chimpanzees: the Yerkes National Primate Research Center at Emory University in Atlanta, Georgia, and the Southwest National Primate Center in San Antonio, Texas.
-Five hundred chimpanzees have been retired from laboratory use in the U.S. and live in animal sanctuaries in the U.S. or Canada.
+Five hundred chimpanzees have been retired from laboratory use in the US and live in animal sanctuaries in the US or Canada.

 A five-year moratorium was imposed by the US National Institutes of Health in 1996, because too many chimpanzees had been bred for HIV research, and it has been extended annually since 2001.
 With the publication of the chimpanzee genome, plans to increase the use of chimpanzees in America were reportedly increasing in 2006, some scientists arguing that the federal moratorium on breeding chimpanzees for research should be lifted.
 However, in 2007, the NIH made the moratorium permanent.

 Other researchers argue that chimpanzees either should not be used in research, or should be treated differently, for instance with legal status as persons.
 Pascal Gagneux, an evolutionary biologist and primate expert at the University of California, San Diego, argues, given chimpanzees' sense of self, tool use, and genetic similarity to human beings, studies using chimpanzees should follow the ethical guidelines used for human subjects unable to give consent.
 A recent study suggests chimpanzees which are retired from labs exhibit a form of post-traumatic stress disorder.
 Stuart Zola, director of the Yerkes laboratory, disagrees.
 He told National Geographic: "I don't think we should make a distinction between our obligation to treat humanely any species, whether it's a rat or a monkey or a chimpanzee.
 No matter how much we may wish it, chimps are not human."

 Only one European laboratory, the Biomedical Primate Research Centre in Rijswijk, the Netherlands, used chimpanzees in research.
 It formerly held 108 chimpanzees among 1,300 non-human primates.
 The Dutch ministry of science decided to phase out research at the centre from 2001.
 Trials already under way were however allowed to run their course.
 Chimpanzees including the female Ai have been studied at the Primate Research Institute of Kyoto University, Japan, formerly directed by Tetsuro Matsuzawa, since 1978.
-Some 12 chimpanzees are currently held at the facility.
+12 chimpanzees are currently held at the facility.

 Two chimpanzees have been sent into outer space as NASA research subjects.
 Ham, the first great ape in space, was launched in the Mercury-Redstone 2 capsule on 31 January 1961, and survived the suborbital flight.
 Enos, the third primate to orbit Earth after Soviet cosmonauts Yuri Gagarin and Gherman Titov, flew on Mercury-Atlas 5 on 29 November of the same year.